Homer Simpson, Grampa Simpson, Barney Gumble, Krusty the Clown, Groundskeeper Willie, and others

 Bart: Help!
 I fell inside the well!

-Bart's falling down the well refers to a little girl named Jessica McClure who fell down a into a well in 1987.
+Bart's falling down the well refers to a little girl named Jessica McClure who fell down into a well in 1987.
 Some men of Springfield gather to get him out just like the community did that rescued the little girl.

 J.P.
 Patches, one of Krusty the Clown's "birthday pals," was a children's TV show host, played by Chris Wiedes, in Seattle, Washington.